Key differences between deeds and agreements

 Execution of deeds

 Documents intended to be in the form of a deed should be expressed throughout to be a deed rather than an agreement.
-For executing agreements instead of deeds, please refer to the Execution of Agreements section.
+For executing agreements instead of deeds, please refer to the Execution of Agreements section of this document.

-While the courts take the view that a document can still be classified as a deed even if it is not expressly stated to be a deed, with the parties’ intention for a document to be a deed able to be inferred from all the surrounding circumstances (see the recent cases of Realm Resources Ltd v Aurora Place Investments Pty Ltd [2019] NSWSC 379, [67]-[68] and Bendigo and Adelaide Bank Ltd v DY Logistics Pty Ltd [2018] VSC 558, [23]), to avoid any doubt, the document should be expressed to be a deed, including by inserting confirmatory words such as “Executed as a deed” above the execution block.
+While the courts take the view that a document can still be classified as a deed even if it is not expressly stated to be a deed (with the parties’ intention for a document to be a deed able to be inferred from all the surrounding circumstances (see the cases of Realm Resources Ltd v Aurora Place Investments Pty Ltd [2019] NSWSC 379, [67]-[68] and Bendigo and Adelaide Bank Ltd v DY Logistics Pty Ltd [2018] VSC 558, [23])), to avoid any doubt the document should be expressed to be a deed, including by inserting confirmatory words such as “Executed as a deed” above the execution blocks.

 Sealing

 Execution blocks used in a deed must state that the document is a deed and that it is sealed.
-The purpose of these statements is to engage statutory provisions which deem the document to be sealed when this language is used.
-It is therefore not necessary to actually seal the deed when using this execution block.
+The purpose of these statements is to engage Australian statutory provisions that deem the document to be sealed by an Australian party when this language is used.
+If these provisions apply to a party’s execution of a deed, it is not necessary to actually seal the deed when using this execution block.

 Delivery